Semantic-E2VID: a Semantic-Enriched Paradigm for Event-to-Video Reconstruction: Experiments

-\textbf{Evaluation on Data with no Referenced GT Frames.} Table \ref{tab:HDR_and_NIGHT} presents the quantitative results obtained from evaluating the methods on sequences from the HDR and NIGHT datasets.
+Table \ref{tab:HDR_and_NIGHT} presents the quantitative results obtained from evaluating the methods on sequences from the HDR and NIGHT datasets.
 These benchmarks showcase the reconstruction ability under challenging conditions such as low light, overexposure, and extremely fast motions, where ground truth frames are not reliable.
 Our method achieves the best NIQE score in both benchmarks with challenging scenarios involving fast camera motion.
 This robustness stems from the learned semantic guidance, which helps maintain coherent object appearance and scene layout even when low-level signal quality is degraded.